Dynamic tariff-based demand response in retail electricity market under uncertainty: Problem formulation

-We consider a single retailer who wants to optimize its expected profit, and $\left|J\right|$ consumers who want to minimize the difference between the cost of purchasing electricity and the utility brought by their consumption.
-That is, the retailer determines the selling prices to maximize its expected profit, which depend on the consumers' purchases and the consumers determine their loads, which depend on the retail prices so as to minimize the sum of the purchasing and the disutility cost.
-For comparison purposes, the problem is solved with two market configurations, the first one assuming retailers' market power, and the second one assuming a competitive-based equilibrium between the retailer and the consumers.
+Thus, we assume that a single retailer wants to optimize its expected profit, and $\left|J\right|$ consumers want to minimize the difference between the cost of purchasing electricity and the utility of their consumption.
+That is, the retailer determines the selling prices to maximize its expected profit, which depends on the consumers' purchases, and the consumers determine their load demands, which depend on the retail price tariffs.
+Consumers want to minimize disutility costs.
+First, we develop a bilevel programming problem assuming that retailers behave as leaders (upper-level) and that consumers behave as followers (lower-level).
+Then, we analyze the competitive equilibrium between the retailer and the consumers, assuming no market power.

-The market power is dealt with a hierarchical modeling MPEC where the retailer acts as a leader, and the consumers (followers) react to the price tariffs in the market.
-This stochastic MPEC (includes uncertainties on consumers' reaction and spot market) is solved by recasting the consumers' problem as their KKT optimality conditions, which enter as constraints in the retailer's problem.
-Moreover, we explicitly introduce a quadratic utility function in the consumers' problem to provide a mathematical expression for the consumers' preferences for different electricity consumption levels, a concept adapted from consumer theory\footnote{This theory concerns how consumers spend their money given their preferences and budget constraints.
-The two primary tools of this theory are utility functions and budget constraints, which allows the consumer to make a decision in regard to their consumption level \citep{sharifi2017economic}.} in microeconomics \citep{rubinstein2006lecture}.

-In addition, due to the assumption that the model provides no possibility for consumers to switch to a different retailer (short-term model), the utility function prevents the retailer from increasing the price tariffs possibly up to infinity to maximize its profit\footnote{To handle such challenges, for example, \cite{zugno2013bilevel} include minimum, maximum, and average prices into the consumers' problem as constraints.}.
-Nevertheless, the quadratic utility in the objective function of the consumers' problem complicates the problem resolution, as it is not possible to linearize the resulting MPEC using the strong duality theorem.
-However, we are able to solve the MPEC efficiently by using nonlinear solvers.
+Bilevel programming with a strategic retailer is reformulated as an MPEC problem.
+This is done by recasting the consumers' problems using their KKT optimality conditions, which are introduced as constraints in the retailer's problem.
+Uncertainties related to consumer demand, spot market quantities and prices are addressed using stochastic programming.

-For the equilibrium model with perfect competition, we formulate a MILP problem by linearizing the complementarity conditions of the corresponding retailer and consumers KKT optimality conditions.
-In addition, a NLP reformulation of the equilibrium problem is derived using the methods proposed by \cite{leyffer2010solving}, which is equivalent to the MILP formulation.
+For the equilibrium model with perfect competition, we formulate an MILP problem by linearizing the complementarity conditions of the corresponding retailer and consumers' KKT optimality conditions.
+In addition, an NLP reformulation of the equilibrium problem is derived using the methods proposed by \cite{leyffer2010solving}, which provides a solution equivalent to the MILP formulation.